Marx-wrld/Big-O-Notation-Coding-Interview/README.md

 # Insertion sort (insert in middle n times -> n^2)
 ```
 ### Qn 4
-- Big O(n*m) - For a 2 dimensional matrix e.g - n number of rows and m number of columns
+- Big O(n*m) - For a 2 dimensional matrix e.g - n number of rows and m number of columns.
 ```
 # Get every pair of elements from two arrays
 nums1, nums2 = [1, 2, 3], [4, 5]